Elekmania

 Elekmania is a genus of the tribe Senecioneae and the family Asteraceae.
-Most if not all of its members used to be placed in Senecio.
+All species are endemic to the Caribbean island of Hispaniola, in the Dominican Republic and Haiti.

-They are native to the Dominican Republic and Haiti.
+Taxonomy

 The genus was first published by Bertil Nordenstam in Compositae Newslett. vol.44 on page 66 in 2006.
+Most if not all of its members used to be placed in Senecio.

-The genus name of Elekmania is in honour of Erik Leonard Ekman (1883–1931), who was a Swedish botanist and explorer.
+The genus name of Elekmania is in honour of Erik Leonard Ekman (1883–1931), who was a Swedish botanist and explorer that described the majority of Hispaniola's flora.